 The results of this research are published in two books.
-The first, The Extraordinary Leader: Turning Good Managers into Great Leaders1 summarizes the research findings and the methodology that was used.
-A second book, How to Be Exceptional: Drive Leadership Success by Magnifying Your Strengths,2 emphasized how strengths could be developed.
-The research has also been described in the Harvard Business Review article, "Making Yourself Indispensable."
+The first, The Extraordinary Leader: Turning Good Managers into Great Leaders, summarizes the research findings and methodology used.
+A second book, How to Be Exceptional: Drive Leadership Success by Magnifying Your Strengths, emphasizes how strengths can be developed.
+The research has also been described in the Harvard Business Review article "Making Yourself Indispensable."